Picky Eating in Children With Autism

 Children diagnosed with autism spectrum disorder (ASD) often experience challenges with food selectivity, causing mealtime to become a difficult and stressful process.
 It’s estimated that 46%-89% of kids diagnosed with ASD have difficulties in their eating habits.
-Food selectivity, otherwise known as picky eating, can appear in children with ASD through rigid ritualistic eating habits, sensory issues around food, limited food preferences and tantrums around meals.
+Food selectivity, otherwise known as picky eating or autism food aversion, can appear in children with ASD through rigid ritualistic eating habits, sensory issues around food, limited food preferences and tantrums around meals.

 How Are Autism and Picky Eating Connected?